 I DD my '02, and it is just fine for light wheeling, and on interstate highways with 3.73s pushing 30" tires.
 If I ran 33s or crawled, I'd probably prefer to re-gear.
 YMMV, and invariably will...

 Would a dealership be better for finding non-rusted TJs?
-Most of the stuff I see on Craigslist is lifted and loos like it's been mudded alot(more rust).
 I've found a 04 Rubicon with a Auto for 15k, should i check it out?

 NO !!
 Buyer Beware.
 Dealership or Private Sale.
 Know yer stuff.